Impressia/Impressia/README.md

 Pixelfed uses endpoint (GET): https://pixelfed.social/api/pixelfed/v2/discover/posts/trending?range=daily This endpoint is not working in different servers e.g.: https://pxlmo.com/api/pixelfed/v2/discover/posts/trending?range=daily

+Mastodon endpoint `/api/v1/trends/statuses` is not available (404 response).

 - **Place is not available in the API**

 In the status response there is no information about place.
 That information is visible when using Pixelfed web app.

+- **Status doesn't contains information about bookmark status**

+In the status JSON we don't have information about bookmark status.

+- ** Endpoint about instance information returns different JSON structure**

+API in Pixelfed (`/api/v1/instance`) returns JSON with diefferent structure then API specify.